mnmkt/Grace-Shopper/README.md

 	When you finish a user story
 	Check with pair (or someone who’s worked on this feature) Check with a fellow
+	Inform the Gitmaster - only the Gitmaster merges

 When do we ask for help?